 What could you do?
 Your sentence is, however, cleverly put together.
 It seems to me that your Joab has been here.
-The sentence leads the reader to believe that I teach just the contrary of that which, in truth, I have taught on the question which we are treating, but you do not say so. &#8220;When men failed, etc., the dispensation is, by the fact of men&#8217;s sins, corrupted and ruined.
-Mr. Darby asserts that God rejects it in order to substitute another for it.&#8221; &#8220;Rejects it&#8221;!
+The sentence leads the reader to believe that I teach just the contrary of that which, in truth, I have taught on the question which we are treating, but you do not say so.
+"When men failed, etc., the dispensation is, by the fact of men's sins, corrupted and ruined.
+Mr. Darby asserts that God rejects it in order to substitute another for it."
+"Rejects it"!
 When, sir?
 You give it to be understood that I teach that, when men have failed, the dispensation is ruined, and that when it is ruined God rejects it, and that thereupon it is sin to re-establish that which God has definitively abolished.
-What does this *thereupon* mean?
+What does this thereupon mean?
 You will not deny that if God has abolished anything definitively, there is sin in wishing to re-establish it.
-In that case your sentence has no sense in it; it has no force if it be not connected with &#8220;*when man has failed*&#8221; consequently making out that, in that case, I say, as soon as man has failed, God substitutes another economy.
+In that case your sentence has no sense in it; it has no force if it be not connected with "*when man has failed*," consequently making out that, in that case, I say, as soon as man has failed, God substitutes another economy.
 It is perfectly true that you have not said so; but in that case, what did you mean to say?
 God has certainly substituted the Christian for the Jewish dispensation.
-It would be mere folly to deny it. &#8220;He taketh away the first, that he may establish the second.&#8221; You cannot deny that men have failed.
+It would be mere folly to deny it.
+"He taketh away the first, that he may establish the second."
+You cannot deny that men have failed.
 To deny it would be to justify the transgression of the law, and the crucifixion of the Lord Jesus by the Jews.
 You would not dare to do so.
-But, again, if you deny that the vineyard has been taken from these husbandmen, because of their failure; that the covenant has been changed, because they did not continue in it; you contradict the express and positive teaching of the word of God&#8212;you did so in your first pamphlet.
+But, again, if you deny that the vineyard has been taken from these husbandmen, because of their failure; that the covenant has been changed, because they did not continue in it; you contradict the express and positive teaching of the word of God -- you did so in your first pamphlet.
 I will not impute it to you any longer, since you say that you meant to say that God does not change His laws during the course of a dispensation.

 Thus, of that which you impute to me, I am right in saying that one dispensation is substituted for another which is definitively abolished: that it is abolished because men have failed, have broken the covenant, and not continued in it.
 Further, there has been failure, both with the Jews and also with Christians.
-On this we are agreed, and you did not give an exposition of Mr. Darby&#8217;s system to shew that you agreed with him.
+On this we are agreed, and you did not give an exposition of Mr. Darby's system to shew that you agreed with him.